 Personal data breaches

-Any personal data breach or suspected personal data breach, or an accident or misuse involving personal data must be immediately reported to the University's Data Protection Office at the phone number below.
+Any personal data breach or suspected personal data breach, or an accident or misuse involving personal data must be immediately reported to the University's Data Protection Office by emailing email@example.com (please note, due to remote working we are unable to accept phone calls at this time).

 If you are involved in or discover the breach, report it immediately to your Head of Service or Head of School Administration; they must then notify the Data Protection Office and forward all relevant information related to the breach (see the "What to report" drop-down below).